To Write or to Automate Linguistic Prompts, That Is the Question: Methodology

 \paragraph{Models.} We evaluate five model configurations spanning four providers: (1) GPT-4.1-mini with GPT-4.1 for reflection; (2) GPT-5.4-mini with GPT-5.4 for reflection; (3) Gemini 3.1 Flash-Lite with Gemini 3.1 Pro for reflection; (4) Claude Sonnet 4.6 with Claude Opus 4.6 for reflection; and (5) Qwen3:8B-q4\_K\_M with Qwen3:14B-q4\_K\_M for reflection, hosted locally via Ollama.
 All configurations use temperature 0 and max 4K tokens for execution, and temperature 1 and 32K tokens for reflection.

-\paragraph{Data.} For all tasks, we use gold-standard annotations by expert linguists.
+\paragraph{Data.} For all tasks, we use proprietary datasets spanning various domains, with gold-standard annotations produced by professional contract linguists.
+Annotations are reviewed internally, with in-house feedback used to refine and correct them before inclusion in the dataset.
 Data is split into train (20\%), validation (40\%), and test (40\%) sets, as in Agrawal et al.~\shortcite{agrawal2025gepareflectivepromptevolution}, who allocate the majority of data to validation and test since GEPA's reflective optimization requires relatively few training examples.
 Test set sizes are 1085 examples for terminology insertion, 989 for translation, and 1250 for LQA.
 Per-language results are omitted for space reasons but can be found in the accompanying GitHub repository.

 \paragraph{Optimization.} For GEPA optimization, we use ``light'' mode, which minimizes the number of programs proposed and evaluated per run.
 We choose this setting for two reasons: it reflects the practical constraint of optimizing across three tasks, five models, and multiple objectives within a manageable compute budget; and it establishes a conservative lower bound on optimization performance that provides a fairer comparison against zero-shot baselines.
 Textual feedback comparing gold vs.\ predicted outputs is provided to the optimizer in all configurations, with task-specific optimization objectives described in each task's subsection.